 Even so, I still find myself silently judging other people’s parenting and, naturally, worrying about what they think of mine.
 My thoughts range from the unkind but harmless (“I definitely wouldn’t have chosen that outfit!”) to the keep-your-damn-nose-out (“Why are they feeding that baby BREAD?”) and the downright unfair (“That child is going to be clingy/unintelligent/a criminal when they grow up.” — as if anyone can even predict these things).

-I’m probably being way too honest here, but in the interests of transparency, those are the kind of thoughts I have on a pretty much daily basis, whether out and about or on social media.
+I’m probably over-sharing here, but those are the kinds of thoughts I have on a pretty much daily basis, out and about and on social media.
 It’s ugly and I’m not proud of it.
 In fact, as soon as a thought like that enters my mind, I decide it’s horrible and push it to one side and channel my energy into something more positive and productive.

 For the record, for every one of these unpleasant thoughts, I have several nice ones to go with it.
 “The outfit might not be my taste, but the baby in it is adorable”, “(Insert parenting decision here) is such a good idea!” etc.

 Having negative or judgemental thoughts is part of being human, which is why when I have them I don’t beat myself up too much.
 I recognise them for what they are, let them pass and try to shift my focus to the good instead.

 When it comes to my own parenting, I’m realistic enough to know people are probably judging me left, right and centre; mums, dads and child-free people alike.
 At the same time, I’m also sure to remind myself that their opinions don’t actually matter.

 By extension, that means my opinions about their child-rearing habits have no significance either.
 That’s why I don’t let them weigh me down.
 They’re simply there and then they’re gone, just as quickly as they arrived.